pachyderm/pachyderm/examples/ml/gpt-2/README.md

 ## Tweet scraping

 The first step in our pipeline is scraping tweets off of twitter.
-This step is called `tweets` and the code for it is in [tweets.py](link), here's what it looks like:
+We named this step `tweets` and the code for it is in [tweets.py](./tweets.py):

 ```python
 #!/usr/local/bin/python3